zyro/hyde-x/README.md

     # Default (if omitted) is "Blog".
     home = "Blog"

+    # Changes the default copyright to your own.
+    copyright = ""

     # Metadata used to drive integrations.
     googleAuthorship = "Your Google+ profile ID"
     googleAnalytics = "Your Google Analytics tracking code"